gambol99/embassy/README.md

         -v=3 -interface=eth0 \
         -discovery=etcd://HOST:4001

-When the docker boot is will create a iptables entry for DNAT all traffic from 172.17.42.1 to HOST_IFACE:9999.
-Check the stage/startup.sh if you wish to alter this
+When the docker boots it will create a iptables entry for DNAT all traffic from 172.17.42.1 to HOST_IFACE:9999.
+Check the stage/startup.sh if you wish to alter this and the command line options.

 - Service discovery has registered mutiple containers for a service, say 'app1' in the backend